Methodist conservatives to launch breakaway group in May

 Global Methodist Church organizers had originally expected to launch the denomination only after the next General Conference of the UMC.
 That legislative body is the only one that could approve a tentative agreement — unveiled in 2020 after negotiations between conservatives, liberals and centrists — to allow churches and regional groups to leave the denomination and keep their property.

 But the General Conference, originally scheduled for 2020, was already delayed for two straight years by the pandemic.
 On Thursday, the United Methodist Church announced it was pushing off the next gathering yet again — to 2024 — due to long delays in the U.S. processing of visa applications.
-Nearly half the denominations’ members are overseas, notably in Africa and the Philippines.
+A little more than half of the denomination’s members are overseas, notably in Africa and the Philippines.

 UMC officials said the visa process has been delayed as long as 800 days in some cases.